-6.1 Images should be presented to the interpreting physician for use in analysis and archival purposes.
+- 6.1.
+Images should be presented to the interpreting physician for use in analysis and archival purposes.
 Radiometric images in either radiometric image format or radiometric image convertible format such as JPEG or DICOM are acceptable.

-6.2 The imaging clinic should adhere to all established federal and state regulations.
+A color-to-temperature Thermal Scale must accompany each image. - 6.2.
+The imaging clinic should adhere to all established federal and state regulations.
 Archiving of image data and the analysis/report are to be maintained for no less than seven years.

-GUIDELINE 7: EXAM TIME RECOMMENDATIONS
+GUIDELINE 7: EXAM TIME RECOMMEN-DATIONS